jgraykeyin/secretagent-sprint/README.md

 # Secret Agent Sprint Project
-Nodejs, Express, PostgreSQL server built for Semester 3's first Sprint Week
+Nodejs, Express, PostgreSQL server built for Semester 3's first Sprint Week.
+The server uses a database named 'topsecret' to store messages from secret agents using the site as a communications hub.
+The database also contains codenames of 999 agents which must be initially imported using the importnames.js script.
+Live version of the site is currently running at http://heyjustingray.com:3000.